Alan Titchmarsh: Political views

-Environmental campaigning and support

-Titchmarsh is a passionate advocate of responsible and sustainable stewardship of the landscape and the wider countryside.
-He is a staunch supporter of sustainable and organic farming and the purchasing of local produce.
-He has been a vocal opponent of the trend for turning over land which is valuable in terms of agriculture and horticulture to solar panels, believing that while energy saving is vital it should not automatically take precedence over food production.

-Titchmarsh is devoted to the encouragement of gardening and nature study in schools and for ten years between 2001 and 2011 he and his wife ran 'Alan Titchmarsh's Gardens for Schools', making grants to primary schools in the United Kingdom to create gardens and nature reserves.
-The charity eventually became part of the RHS Campaign for School Gardening of which Titchmarsh is an active supporter.
-He is a contributor to the Hampshire and Isle of Wight Community Foundation.

-Organisations and charities

-Titchmarsh is a Patron or president of more than 40 charities including The Royal Horticultural Society (Vice President and Ambassador), National Garden Scheme (President), Treloar Trust (Patron), The London Children's Flower Society (President), Horticap (Patron), The Castle of Mey (Patron of Friends), Plant Heritage (President), The Garden Museum (President), Morriston Orpheus Choir (Vice President), and The King's Foundation (Ambassador).

 Honours and awards

-Titchmarsh was appointed a Member of the Order of the British Empire (MBE) in the 2000 New Year Honours for services to horticulture and broadcasting and was promoted to Commander of the Order of the British Empire (CBE) in the 2025 New Year Honours for services to horticulture and to charity He was made a Deputy Lieutenant (DL) of the County of Hampshire in 2001.
+Titchmarsh was appointed a Member of the Order of the British Empire (MBE) in the 2000 New Year Honours for services to horticulture and broadcasting, and was promoted to Commander of the Order of the British Empire (CBE) in the 2025 New Year Honours for services to horticulture and to charity He was made a Deputy Lieutenant (DL) of the County of Hampshire in 2001.
 In 2008, Titchmarsh served as High Sheriff of the Isle of Wight.

-In 1999 Titchmarsh was awarded an Honorary Doctor of Science (Hon.
-DSc) degree by the University of Bradford Hon D Univ.
-Essex 1999 Leeds Metropolitan 2003.
-He was made Patron of Writtle College, a university college in Essex, in 2001 and had a building named after him at the college in 2011 (the 'Titchmarsh Centre for Animal Studies').
+In 1999, Titchmarsh was awarded an honorary Doctor of Science (Hon DSc) degree by the University of Bradford.
+He was made Patron of Writtle College, a university college in Essex, in 2001 and had a building named after him at the college in 2011 (the "Titchmarsh Centre for Animal Studies").
 In 2004, he was awarded the Royal Horticultural Society's Victoria Medal of Honour, the highest award the RHS can bestow.
-In 2007, he was awarded an honorary degree by the University of Winchester, and in 2015 was designated as the Chancellor of the university, a post he held until 2022.
+In 2007 he was awarded an honorary degree by the University of Winchester, and in 2015 was designated as the Chancellor of the university, a post he held until 2022.
 He was honoured by the City of Westminster at a tree planting and plaque ceremony in 2011 and 2022.
-Among numerous other awards he was given a Lifetime Achievement Award by the Garden Media Guild in 2004 and made an Honorary Fellow of the Society for the Environment in 2014.
+Among numerous other awards, he received a Lifetime Achievement Award by the Garden Media Guild in 2004 and made an Honorary Fellow of the Society for the Environment in 2014.